-Collect employee feedback.
+- Collect employee feedback.

-Clarify team and business goals.
+- Clarify team and business goals.

-Assess your corporate culture.
+- Assess your corporate culture.

-Devote resources to employee engagement.
+- Devote resources to employee engagement.

-Hire the right people.
+- Hire the right people.

 1. Collect employee feedback.

 You need to learn what your employees want that your company isn't offering.
 This will give you an idea for the type of initiatives and programs you'll want to adopt.

 2. Clarify team and business goals.

-5. Assess your corporate culture.
+3. Assess your corporate culture.

-If you're struggling to improve engagement, then it may be a matter of corporate culture.
-Culture forms from the top down, so you need to make sure your executives and upper management are invested in employee engagement.
-If not, it'll be hard to motivate employees when their managers aren't bought in either.
+And keep in mind that culture forms from the top down.
+You need to make sure your executives and upper management are invested in employee engagement, too.
+If not, it'll be hard to motivate employees to get involved when their managers aren't bought in either.

-6. Devote resources to employee engagement.
+4. Devote resources to employee engagement.

 Employee engagement is like any other business program.
 If you don't put resources behind it, it'll fizzle out and your culture will revert to the status quo.
 You need to permanently invest in employee engagement if you want to see long-term change at your business.